These mason jar luminarias are a super easy five-minute craft for the holidays. And they make cute DIY hostess or teacher gifts.

-There’s just something about the ridginess (totally made up word) of the jars that make them extra fun and perfect for painting.
+There’s just something about the quilting on the jars that make them extra fun and perfect for painting.

 Now I got so into making these that I didn’t take step by step photos, but they’re easy and you’re smart so I’m sure you can just follow the instructions and manage just fine.